-2 Max Planck Institute for Gravitational Physics (Albert Einstein I 3 Department of Physics, National Tsing Hua University, Hsinchu 4 Manly Astrophysics, 15/41-42 East Esplanade, Manly, NSW 209 Received ???; accepted ???
-BEST Gamma-ray bursts resulting from binary neutron-star mergers are ignited by quasi-normal modes, excited by orbital resonances, sha seconds before coalescence.
-In the rare case that a system displays t may be responsible for the overstrainings.
-Since the free-mode fre inertial-frame frequencies for rotating stars are shifted relative to constrained as a function of the equation of state, the binary mass rangle.
-As a demonstration of the method, we find that the precursor for the shattering star if we allow for an arbitrary misalignment ang Key words. gamma-ray bursts (SGRBs), which are thought to originate from binary neutron-star (NS) mergers, are preceded by precursor flares with a time advance that ranges from ~ 1 to ≥ 10 s (Troja et al. 2010; Minaev et al. 2018; Zhong et al. 2019; Wang et al. 2020).
-These early flashes may be caused by crust yielding in magnetised NS members, resulting from resonantly excited quasi-normal modes (QNMs) (Tsang et al. 2021).
-In this context, the timing of a precursor relative to the SGRB, which also depends on a jet formation/breakout timescale, estimates the frequency of the mode that leads to the crustal fracture.
-On rare occasions, more than one precursor precedes the SGRB, for which the frequencies of the two responsible modes may be caujured (e.g., Kuan et al. 2021b).
-Certain details of the stellar fabric can be accessed from the QNM spectrum, e.g., the interior mean density strongly correlates to frequencies of pressure modes (Andersson & Kokkotas 1998; Krüger & Kokkotas 2020), and g-modes encode microphysical temperature or composition gradients.
-Here we discuss a novel way to learn the spin of a NS if a double precursor physical temperature or composition gradients.
-Here we discuss a novel way to learn the spin of a NS if a double precursor event is observed.
-In particular, mode frequencies in a rotating NS, attributable to the pre-emissions, provide two relations between the free mode frequencies of these two modes and the stellar spin.
-In scenarios where the free mode frequencies have a constant ratio, such as for g- and i-modes as explained below, this additional relation then allows for a spin inference.
-In the current era of gravitational-wave (GW) astrophysics, estimating the spins of binary NSs is crucial in shrinking the error in other measurements (e.g., Ma et al. 2021; Gupta et al. 2023); for instance, the estimates of tidal deformability of GW170817 and GW190425 are sensitive to the spin priors assumed for the progenitors (Abbott et al. 2017; Annala et al. 2018; Abbott et al. 2019a, 2020).
-Properties of the post-merger system, such as the gravitational waveform (Kastaun et al. 2017), the content of dynamically ejected matter (Fujibayashi et al. 2018), remnant disc mass (East et al. 2019), and the kilonova (Papenfort et al. 2022) also depend sensitively on the spins of the pre-merging stars.
-In addition, simultaneous knowledge of the spin and the mode frequencies may set strong constraints on the equation of state (EOS; Biswas et al. 2021).
-A particular example to manoeuvre out the spin is implemented for SGRB 090510 in this work, an event preceded by two precursors occurring ~ 13 and ~ 0.5 s prior to the main burst (Abdo et al. 2009; Troja et al. 2010).
+Some short gamma-ray bursts (SGRBs), which are thought to originate from binary neutron-star (NS) mergers, are preceded by precursor flares with a time advance that ranges from ~1 to ≥10 s (Troja et al. 2010; Minaev et al. 2018; Zhong et al. 2019; Wang et al. 2020).
+These early flashes can be caused by crustyielding in magnetised NS members, a result of resonantly excited quasi-normal modes (QNMs; Tsang et al. 2012; Tsang 2013; Suvorov & Kokkotas 2020b; Kuan et al. 2021b).
+In this context, the timing of a precursor relative to the SGRB, which also depends on a jet formation and/or breakout timescale, estimates the frequency of the mode that leads to the crustal fracture.
+On rare occasions, more than one precursor precedes the SGRB, for which the frequencies of the two responsible modes can be acquired (e.g., Kuan et al. 2021b).

+Certain details of the stellar fabric can be accessed from the QNM spectrum; for example, the interior mean density strongly correlates with the frequencies of pressure modes (Andersson & Kokkotas 1998; Krüger & Kokkotas 2020), and g modes encode microphysical temperature or composition gradients.
+Here we discuss a novel way to determine the spin of a NS if a double precursor event is observed.
+In particular, mode frequencies in a rotating NS, attributable to the pre-emissions, provide two relations between the free-mode frequencies of these two modes and the stellar spin.
+In scenarios where the free-mode frequencies have a constant ratio, such as for g and g modes as explained below, this additional relation then allows the spin to be inferred.
+In the current era of gravitational-wave (GW) astrophysics, estimating the spins of binary NSs is crucial for reducing the errors in other measurements (e.g., Ma et al. 2021; Gupta et al. 2023); for instance, the estimates of tidal deformability of GW170817 and GW190425 are sensitive to the spin priors assumed for the progenitors (Abbott et al. 2017, 2019b, 2020; Annala et al. 2018).
+Properties of the post-merger system, such as the gravitational waveform (Kastaun et al. 2017), the content of dynamically ejected matter (Fujibayashi et al. 2018), remnant disc mass (East et al. 2019), and the kilonova (Papenfort et al. 2022), also depend sensitively on the spins of the pre-merger stars.
+In addition, simultaneous knowledge of the spin and the mode frequencies can set strong constraints on the equation of state (EOS; Biswas et al. 2021).
+In this work we use a particular way of manoeuvring out the spin for SGRB 090510, an event preceded by two precursors occurring ~13 and ~0.5 s prior to the main burst (Abdo et al. 2009; Troja et al. 2010).